Carmel School, Perth: Religion

 Hebrew and Jewish Studies are both WACE subjects which are taught to high school students, while various Judaica topics are taught to the younger students.
 Praying is compulsory every morning before school commences.

 Debbie Posner is the Torah enrichment teacher, and Debbi Benn is the Head of Primary School Hebrew and Jewish Studies.
-Simon Lawrence is the Director of Jewish Studies for the School.
+Simon Lawrence is the director of Jewish studies for the school.

 The entire campus has a No Meat policy and all food on site is encouraged to be in accordance with the kashrut laws.

 Education

-The school has no enrolment fee and a fee schedule for the School is available on request.
-The School's goal is for all Jewish children to be able to access a Carmel education and so it offers fee assistance where possible, on application.
+The school has no enrolment fee and a fee schedule for the school is available on request.
+The school's goal is for all Jewish children to be able to access a Carmel education and so it offers fee assistance where possible, on application.

 In Australian Jewish high schools, Holocaust education is taught as part of the Jewish Studies curriculum under Contemporary Jewish History.
 A study of Jewish schools in Australia by Sophie E. Gelski entitled The Missing Paradigm, cited Dr Judith Berman's research Berman's 1998 and 2001 research, which focused on "the Jewish day school experience in Melbourne, Perth and Sydney, over a fifty year period".
 She noted that "although the time devoted to teaching the Holocaust had increased, it did vary between a one semester course at Carmel School".

-School leaders

-Mark Majzner has been President of the Board since 2021.
-Prior to that, Debbie Silbert was the Board President.
+Jonathan Schneider has been President of the Board since 2023.
+Prior to that, Mark Majzner and previously Larry Rudman were the Board Presidents.